 A lot of artists are making videos for YouTube to market themselves, and many of them are succeeding wildly.
 But that doesn’t mean you MUST produce videos to succeed in art.

-There are many more factors to consider, including your own skill level (for example, are you ready to teach or share about your art?), your technical ability with cameras, lighting, and the internet, and even just how interested you are in creating videos in the first place.
+There are many more factors to consider, including your own skill level (for example, are you ready to teach or share your art?), your technical ability with cameras, lighting, and the internet, and even just how interested you are in creating videos in the first place.

 If you don’t come up with satisfactory answers to the questions above, don’t sweat it.
 Videos may not be the marketing tool for you!
 Keep looking for tools that fit your business goals and circumstances.
 There are tons of different ways to get your art in front of a larger audience, and YouTube is only one of those many options!